A new kinematic model of the Galaxy: analysis of the stellar velocity field from Gaia Data Release 3: Analysis of the results

 The middle panel of Fig. \ref{fig:d_dtheta} shows the azimuth gradient of the circular velocity component $(1/R)dV_{\theta}/d{\theta}$.
-As mentioned earlier, this parameter cannot be determined from the O--M model without additional assumptions.
-On the contrary, the approach we have implemented allows us to determine $(1/R)dV_{\theta}/d{\theta}$ from the equation (\ref{eq:derivativesVth}) without additional conditions.
-It can be seen in the middle panel of Fig. \ref{fig:d_dtheta} that the distribution of this parameter has an obvious regularity.
-In the direction of the galactic rotation (with $\theta<180^\circ$), the values of this kinematic parameter increase uniformly up to 5-10 \kmskpc at distances greater than 8 kpc from the Galaxy center.
-In the other direction (with $\theta > 180^\circ$), the azimuthal gradient of the circular velocity component decreases with the same values.
-The azimuthal gradient of the circular velocity behaves oppositely at a distance of 4 kpc from the Galaxy center.
-For the central region of the Galaxy the line on which this kinematic parameter changes sign is equal to 215 degrees.
-Obviously, this is a manifestation of the Galaxy bulge, which is a major contributor to the asymmetry of the Galaxy kinematics.
+As mentioned above, this parameter cannot be determined from the O--M model without additional assumptions.
+On the contrary, the approach we have implemented allows us to determine $(1/R)dV_{\theta}/d{\theta}$ from equation (\ref{eq:derivativesVth}) without additional conditions.

-If we consider the dependence $V_{\theta}$ in Fig. \ref{fig:Velocity_residual} in more detail, we also see that the absolute value of the Galaxy rotation velocity in the direction of rotation (where $\theta=140^\circ-180^\circ$) is slightly higher than in the other part of the Galaxy (where $\theta=180^\circ-220^\circ$).
-We can conclude that the azimuth gradients of the Galactic expansion $(1/R)dV_R/d{\theta}$ as well as the azimuth gradients of the Galaxy rotation $(1/R)dV_{\theta}/d{\theta}$ show a significant deviation from axisymmetry, which requires a detailed analysis and study not only by means of a kinematic method but also of a dynamical simulation.
+In figure \ref{fig:d_dtheta}, we observe a smooth change of the kinematic parameter $(1/R)dV_{\theta}/d{\theta}$ as a function of the $\theta$ angle.
+Thus, at distances greater than 8 kpc from the Galactic center and for \mbox{$\theta\simeq 210^{\circ}$}, the values of this parameter are about $-5$ \kmskpc and increase in the direction of the Galactic rotation up to a value of +5 \kmskpc for $\theta\simeq 150^{\circ}$.
+Along the line between the Sun and Galactic anticenter, the value of $(1/R)dV_{\theta}/d{\theta}$ is close to zero.
+An asymmetric azimuthal gradient of the circular velocity with opposite slope for the line with $\theta > 215^{\circ}$ and $\theta < 215^{\circ}$ is well seen in the inner disc ($R\la 4$ kpc).
+This is an additional kinematic signature of the Galactic bar already evidenced in Fig.~\ref{fig:Velocity_residual}.

+We also notice that the middle panel of figure \ref{fig:d_dtheta} shows an opposite velocity gradient $(1/R)dV_{\theta}/d{\theta}$, both a positive and a negative for $Y>+7$ kpc and $Y<-7$ kpc, respectively.
+This result derives from the higher rotation velocity, $V_{\rm rot}\equiv -V_\theta \ga 250$ \kms, estimated in the outer regions ($|Y|> 7$ kpc) with respect to the mean velocity $V_{\rm rot}\sim 220$ \kms in the Solar neighbourhood (see fig. \ref{fig:Velocity_residual}).
+The high value of the rotation velocity in the outer regions is likely overestimated because of the incompleteness of our stellar catalog close to the Galactic plane.
+This means that the azimuthal velocity $(V_\theta)_{xy}$ at $Z=0$ may result biased because the best fit of the second order Taylor expansion (\ref{eq:derivativesVth} is mainly constrained by stars outside the Galactic plane.